 - 6 tablespoons ice cold water

-Combine flour and salt in a medium bowl.
-In a separate container, combine the oil and 5 tablespoons of ice cold water; don't mix the liquids together.
+- Combine flour and salt in a medium mixing bowl.
+In a separate mixing bowl, combine the oil and 5 tablespoons of ice cold water; don't mix the liquids together.

-Carefully peel the top layer off of the wax paper.
-Invert the pie crust into a pie dish and carefully peel the wax paper off of the dough.
+- Carefully peel the top layer off of the wax paper.
+Invert the pie crust into a pie plate and carefully peel the wax paper off of the dough.

 - Pie dough can be frozen in an airtight container.
 Let thaw fully in the refrigerator prior to using.